GrigoriiAnfalov/CS3773-Group6-Summer2026/Product_Backlog.md

 ## In Item Catalogue page
 * Create a display for Items, which includes images, name of an item, item description, price of an item, quantity available.
-* Make a button to transition to the Item Update, Create pages
 * Make a button for creation of discount codes
 * Make a search button
 * Make a button to sort by price
 * Make a button to sort by availability
+* Make a button to transition to the Item Update, Create pages
+* In Item Update and Create pages, add a button to select an image for the item.

 ## In Orders page
 * Show all currently placed orders